-Most common sense investing advice for non-professional investors says that you should buy an index fund and sit on it.
+Like Lynch, most common sense investing advice for non-professional investors says that you should buy an index fund, and sit on it.

-You tend to get reduced fees, historically active stock picking hasn’t outperformed the major indices (or indexes, both work), and it’s less work for you to manage.
+You tend to get reduced fees, and historically active stock picking hasn’t outperformed the major indexes.
+And, ultimately, it’s less work for you to manage.

 If you know what an index is, do you know how it’s put together?
-Let’s dive deeper into those topics.
+Let’s dive deeper into these topics.

-This helps partially explain why the market is always moving because if a company is no longer very relevant to the economy, it’s dropped and something more relevant replaces it.
+This helps partially explain why the market is always moving because if a company no longer fulfills the criteria of that index fund, it’s dropped and someone new replaces it.

 However, if you own an investment vehicle that matches an index, you get the benefit of the change without having to do the work of selling and reinvesting.